CharlesLane/Helix-ALM-Test-Case-Import/README.md

 Within your Excel file, your tests should be in the following format:

 ### Column 1: Test Case Name
 This is a summary of the test case.
 Its name must be repeated exactly on each line.
+A different test case name indicates to the script that it is a new test case record.

 ### Column 2: Steps
 This column contains the instructions for the tester to execute.
 Some lines may be blank, if you have multiple expected results as described in column 3.